nghin/vacsf.org.dev/_posts/meditations/2016-07-22-Surrender.md

 Isn't this the reason why so many in churches cannot give a positive answer to the question of the assurance of their salvation, resulting in a walk with God that is less than victorious?

 Of course we know the reason why.
-The noble call to surrender to God, to put Jesus in control of one's life, is pervasive in Christian liturature and communications to the point it takes precedence over the truth set forth in Romans 7:25 which is representative of virtually the entire book of Romans and all of Paul's epistles.
+The noble call to surrender to God, to put Jesus in control of one's life, is pervasive in Christian literature and communications to the point it takes precedence over the truth set forth in Romans 7:25 which is representative of virtually the entire book of Romans and all of Paul's epistles.
 This sets them up for constant failure because it is clear from verse 25 that *"So then, ... with my flesh I serve the law of sin."* There in lies the dilemma.

 ## Walk in the Spirit